GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 ### Will the methodology for allowing a "pre-install" still be supported by Google Chrome from M33 onwards?

-Yes, but only as an install from a Chrome Web Store `update_URL`, not from a local file path.
+Yes, but only as an install from a Chrome Web Store `update_URL`, not from a local CRX file path.

 ### What are some common mistakes when installing with the preferences file?

 - Not specifying the same id/version as the one listed in the CRX file.
-- The JSON file (`aaaaaaaaaabbbbbbbbbbcccccccccc.json`) is in the wrong location or the ID specified does not match the extension ID.
+- The JSON file (`aaabbbcccddd.json`) is in the wrong location or the ID specified does not match the extension ID.
 - Syntax error in JSON file (forgetting to separate entries with comma or leaving a trailing comma somewhere).